FreeCAD/FreeCAD-documentation/wiki/Fr_Widget_Basics.md

 ## Creating Fr_Line_widget as an example

 Lets start creating a new drawing widget.
 This widget will draw a line and has a label.
 We need to get two vertices to draw the line.
 The widget itself is a subclass of the abstract object called Fr_Widget.

 Fr_Widget is the base class for all widgets.
 It contains basic variable, objects and functions definitions.
 Some of these are not implemented and you have to implemented.
 If you will use any function that aren\'t implemented, an exception will popup.

-#### Part1   *
+#### Part 1

 The class declaration for our new object   *

 ```python
 class Fr_Line_Widget(fr_widget.Fr_Widget)   *